wes-brooks/wrbrooks.github.io/_comments/2014-4-15-trial-comment.md

 ---
-layout: comment
-title:  "Congratulations, Kate and Will!"
-date:   2014-4-15
-tags: /2014/4/closures-of-beaches-at-the-Yahara-lakes-due-to-contamination
+post_id: /2014/4/closures-of-beaches-at-the-Yahara-lakes-due-to-contamination
+comment: Congratulations, both of you!
 ---

-Congratulations, both of you!